The 2023 Chicago Presents application is now closed.

 • Select grantees will be identified to receive smaller grants that are renewable for a second year in 2024, with funding accompanied by added technical assistance for capacity building

 Review Process and Timeline

-• A funding decision will be made approximately 4 weeks after an application is submitted, and funds will be disbursed approximately 8 weeks after grant decisions.
+• A funding decision will be made approximately 6 weeks after an application is submitted, and funds will be disbursed up to 8 weeks after grant decisions

 • Individuals are not eligible to apply.